briankabiro/react-native-get-sms-android/README.md

   console.log(msg);
 });
 ```

 ## Note
 * Does not with Expo as it's not possible to include custom native modules beyond the React Native APIs and components that are available in the Expo client app.
 The information [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md#ejecting-from-create-react-native-app) might help with integrating the module while still using Expo.

+## Contributions welcome!
+Feel free to open an issue or a Pull Request.

 ## Thanks
 * [react-native-android-sms](https://github.com/msmakhlouf/react-native-android-sms)